Your cart is currently empty!

 Other books people are talking about:

-Everyone is talking about this method, but the book’s target audience is likely trainers.
-Still, depending on how advanced you are, it might be useful to you.
+Behavior Adjustment Training Everyone is talking about this method, but the book’s target audience is likely trainers.
+Still, depending on how advanced you are and how much commitment you have, it might be useful to you.
 It primarily focuses on the idea that reactive dogs are barking and growling to establish greater distance between the thing he or she is reacting towards.

 The natural reinforcement here is the relief the dog experiences when more distance in created.
 It is probably not useful for those dogs who are barking and carrying on because they are frustrated they can’t get closer however so it may not be useful for some dogs who have leash aggression for example.